shuraif/BeOnline/README.md

 2. Import the project in STS/Eclipse or whatever IDE you prefer.
 3. Run maven build.
 4. Run the project.
-5. Your mouse pinter will start moving automatically.
+5. Your mouse pointer will start moving automatically.
 Press any key in the keyboard to stop the process.